ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 <div style="text-align:center"><img src="/img/posts/montecarlo/yves.png" style="width: 50%; margin: 2%"></div>

 Nearly the same result in a fraction of the time!
-To be completely fair, when the author uses full Numpy vectorization the results are much better in terms of performance, altough we still have a clear winner.
+To be completely fair, when the author uses full Numpy vectorization the results are much better in terms of performance, although we still have a clear winner.

 <div style="text-align:center"><img src="/img/posts/montecarlo/yves2.png" style="width: 50%; margin: 2%"></div>

 For the sake of completeness, let us plot some of these paths (as people usually do).

 ## Conclusion

 ---

 ## Recommended reading